Alessioventuri/NearBy/README.md

  * [Google Firebase](https://firebase.google.com/)   used to store the data
  * [Google Cloud Platform](https://cloud.google.com/)   used to make a custom map

-Inside Ionic, we have installed some dependecies like angular, geolocation
+Inside Ionic, we have installed some dependecies like angular, geolocation.

+You can follow this [guide](https://ionicframework.com/docs/angular/your-first-app) that is a Ionic tutorial.

 ### Pre-requisited